C2SMR/.github/profile/README.md

 ## Detector

-This project is the default detector for youtube scrapper or raspberry pi camera for only one site
+This project is the detector for picture capture by raspberry pi

 ### Env